ocdladefense/node-jobs/README.md

 * Users do not need to create a file
 * Users try to upload a new file - but it fails
 * Users try to upload a new file - but don't want the file associated the form/job

+# Description

+I created a SPA that allows users to view, create, edit, delete and upload files to job postings at ocdla.
+I utilized node server to upload the files, and salesforce to save job data.
+I used JSX components and bootstrap to make our code more modular and to implement user-friendly styles.
+I utilized github to organize code and collaborate with a team of programmers.
+I used npm to create and manage our own library modules.
+I used slack, discord, zoom, and emails to communicate with my team.
+During team meetings we utilized the time to debug and plan for next steps on the project and how to complete them.
+This project benefited the organization by bringing an easier user experience, as well as adding more features.
+In the future I would like to see the ability to search for jobs by keywords, location, organization, title, salary range, and date posted.
+Mock data helped us work on front end and back end simulutaneously before they were connected.